-Choose "Advanced Setup"→"Routing"→"Default Gateway", you can see the Default Gateway screen, this screen allows you to select a WAN Interface from the drop-down list as the system default gateway.
+Choose "Advanced Setup"→"Routing"→"Default Gateway", you can see the Default Gateway screen.
+Deselect the checkbox before Auto Gateway, and then you will be able to select a WAN Interface from the drop-down list as the system default gateway.
+The Auto Gateway checkbox is selected by default.

-If changing the Automatic Assigned Default Gateway from unselected to selected, you have to reboot the Router to get the automatically assigned default gateway.

-Default Gateway IP address should be specified since MER Interface is selected when you select the Enable automatic Assigned Default Gateway check box.
+- 1) If changing the Automatic Assigned Default Gateway from unselected to selected, you have to reboot the Router to get the automatically assigned default gateway. - 2) Default Gateway IP address should be specified since MER Interface is selected when you select the Enable automatic Assigned Default Gateway check box.